ledav-net/logger-thread/README.md

 The queues can be finetuned when the thread is forked.
-More buffer the thread have, more burst loggings can be handled before forcing the writer thread to wait (or loose the line if non-blocking mode is enabled).
+More buffer the thread have, more burst loggings can be handled before forcing the writer thread to wait (blocking mode).

-The queue can also be allowed to loose lines, avoiding the thread to block until some space are freeed.

-For convenience / easy tracing, another option is there to log the number of lost lines soon as some more space is free.
+A non-blocking mode can also be set to return an error when the queue is full.
+Also, for convenience / easy tracing, another option is there to log the number of lost lines soon as some more space is free.
 This allows you to know the queue was too small at a certain point in time and maybe fine tune the buffer size for that thread or debug why this is happening at these times ...

+To optimize the (re)use of the queues, threads can also be started with no queue assigned and assigned it at the time of the 1st print.
+This could be useful in case you know that a short lived thread can eventually log something, etc.

+Another option let you preallocate the memory used by the queues (so basically bypassing the copy-on-write feature of the kernel) to don't have the thread loosing time when it have to allocate a page to the process.

+The test script can be used with various senarios to see how it react and which option to choose in some contexts.

 As stated, the main goal of this logger is to minimize as much as possible the time spent by the threads to log something on the terminal or on slow